Skip to main content

 http_requests_total{method="GET", status="200"} 15420

-• Numeric measurements aggregated over time windows that track system health, performance trends, and resource utilization
+• Numeric measurements aggregated over time tracking system health, performance trends, and resource utilization

 Traces